Visit Rammelsberg Mine

 I'm on a mission to visit as many World Heritage Sites as I can.
 Only about 800 more to go... eek!

-9 thoughts on “Going into Rammelsberg Mountain”
+9 thoughts on “Visit Rammelsberg Mine”

 • Yeah, it’s pretty remarkable, isn’t it.
 I guess people have needed metal for a long time.
 We tend to think of mining these days as a huge operation but there were ways to extract the ore hundreds of years ago too – just in a much more rudimentary way.